 David Cotterrell is an installation artist working across media and technologies to explore the social and political tendencies of a world at once shared and divided.
 Encapsulating the roles of programmer, producer and director, Cotterrell works to develop projects that reveal complexity, challenge linear narratives and embrace the quiet spaces that are overlooked as the sites for action.

 Cotterrell’s work has been commissioned and shown extensively in museums, galleries and the public realm within Europe, North America and Asia.
 He has worked in conflicted landscapes, has been a consultant to strategic masterplans, and has developed cultural and public art policy.
-He is Research Professor in Fine Art at Sheffield Hallam University and a recipient of the Philip Leverhulme Prize.
+He is Research Professor in Fine Art, and Director of the Culture & Creativity Research Institute at Sheffield Hallam University.
+He is a recipient of the Philip Leverhulme Prize and represented by Danielle Arnaud contemporary art.

 Further information can be found at http://www.cotterrell.com